Steve Rowe

 Produced by: Doug Sanders

-This album is the Lightforce "Break the Curse" demo re-mastered with the bonus track ("Butchered Mutilation") from Nuclear Blast's "Death is Just the Beginning" compilation all compiled together and released in 1994.
+This album is the Lightforce’s "Break the Curse" demo re-mastered with the bonus track ("Butchered Mutilation") from Nuclear Blast's "Death is Just the Beginning" compilation and re-released in 1994.
 All songs but the bonus track were recorded in April of 1990.
-This CD reminds me a bit of early Kreator, mixing together the elements of thrash and the beginnings of death metal.
+The music on "Break the Curse" reminds me a bit of early Kreator or Destruction, mixing together elements of thrash and the beginnings of death metal.
 The production is raw, but it works well for this CD.
 Back in the early 80's heavy metal wasn't about stellar production and bands like Raven and Motorhead released discs that may not have been sonically brilliant, but the music was awesome!
 The raw production only made the music that much better.
 That is exactly the case with Break the Curse.
 The band's next album would have a similar sound but would add the bottom end in the production that is missing here.
 A lot of these songs also appeared on the Mortification self titled disc.
-The bonus track "Butchered Mutilation" isincredibly heavy and is one of the best death metal songs Mortification has ever written.
+The bonus track "Butchered Mutilation" is incredibly heavy and is one of the best death metal songs Mortification has ever written.
 This song never saw the light of day on any release in the U.S. and was only ever released on this German import and an obscure Nuclear Blast compilation.
 Too bad, it's a killer song with a much needed message.
 Two other songs, "Blood Sacrifice" and "Break the Curse" would not see an American release until the 1996 "Best of...Five Years" compilation some years later.
 This item is a genuine collector's item now.
 I've seen sell for well over $100.
 I paid $15 for mine when it was a newly released import.

-Once again, a cd that was formerly worth a lot of money has been re-issued.
+Once again, a CD that was formerly worth a lot of money has been re-issued.
 This time 'round Rowe Productions, Steve's own label, has re-released the disc with some cool new photos.
 Only thing about the re-issue is that it does not included the incredible "Butchered Mutilation," so I guess the original is still worth a bit more than the re-issue.
 Mastering seems no different to me and their are no bonus tracks or remixes.
 So, why did I purchase this disc then?
 Because, yes, I am that anal about my CD collection.

 Mortification